Daniel Tillo

 Daniel Vincent Tillo (born June 13, 1996) is an American former professional baseball pitcher.

-He was drafted by the Kansas City Royals in the 3rd round of the 2017 Major League Baseball draft.
+Tillo was drafted by the Kansas City Royals in the third round of the 2017 Major League Baseball draft.
+He spent time on the team's 40-man roster, but never played in MLB.

 Amateur career

 Tillo attended Sioux City North High School in Sioux City, Iowa, where he played football, basketball, and baseball.
 As a junior in 2014, he pitched to a 6-0 record and a 0.98 ERA.
 Following his senior basketball season in 2015, he was named Iowa Mr. Basketball after averaging 24.5 point, 9.0 rebounds, and 4.4 assists per game.
 During his senior baseball season, he went 5-1 with a 3.08 ERA while batting .369.
 Due to being uncertain on whether he wanted to pursue basketball or baseball at the collegiate level, he did not commit to a college for either sport until June of his senior year, when he ultimately decided to play college baseball at the University of Kentucky.
 After his senior year, he was drafted by the Minnesota Twins in the 39th round of the 2015 Major League Baseball (MLB) draft.

 Tillo chose to honor his commitment to Kentucky, and not sign with the Twins.
 In 2016, his freshman year, he pitched only 7 1/3 innings.
 Following the year, he transferred to Iowa Western Community College in order to be closer to home and to transition back into a starting pitcher.
 In 2017, his sophomore year and first year at Iowa Western, he went 5-1 with a 2.86 ERA, striking out 57 over 44 innings and nine games (five starts).
 After the season, he was drafted by the Kansas City Royals in the third round of the 2017 Major League Baseball draft.